 Fiddler is a free and open-source packet analyzer.
-It is used for network troubleshooting, analysis, software and communications protocol development, and education.
-Fiddler captures HTTP and HTTPS traffic data between the browser and the server.
-This data is helpful to troubleshoot HTTP errors, java script errors, and performance issues related to browser page rendering, this article is a step by step tutorial to guide you how to use Fiddler and how to capture HTTP Traffic.
+It is used for network troubleshooting, analysis, software, communications protocol development and education.
+Fiddler captures HTTP and HTTPS traffic data between browsers and servers.
+These data are extremely valuable for troubleshooting, performance turning and system monitoring.
+This article is a step by step tutorial to guide how to use Fiddler and capture HTTP Traffic.

 1. Fiddler Overview